-These notes complement the fictitious examples on pages 41-43.
+These notes complement the fictitious examples of good/bad reports on pages 41-43.

 Tips to write a good report:

 - Comments on specific achievements, not just on what areas the StR has worked on - Reports on progress through the training curriculum - Identifies strengths and weaknesses - Clearly sets out recommendations for the next year - Provides the next Educational Supervisor with background to enable them to support StR through the next part of their training.